cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Chaingear is one of our secret weapons.
 It is not yet fully described by us.
 But in its essence, it is an ETH based ability for anyone to create a personal or a public database with the help of NFT tokens.
 For example, one may create the database .porn and then create records in that database.
 I.E. world.porn, and yes, it works just like a domain-based structure.
 But it's not a domain-based structure, as it allows you to create other types of databases too.

 ### So, how do I join this?
+You should join to play the Game of Links (described above), check out the [launch-kit](https://github.com/cybercongress/launch-kit) for more information!

-For now, you can run a validator node to help test, improve and launch the network.
+You can run a validator node to help test, improve and launch the network.
 This will be the biggest (and probably the most beneficial to all sides) commitment as of now.
 The launch guide requires some technical skills and experience and can be [found here](https://cybercongress.ai/docs/cyberd/run_validator/).

 But, you don't have to become a validator.
 You can use the virus extension to create cyberlinks.
 You can [join our forum](https://ai.cybercongress.ai/) to discuss any ideas.
 You can participate in the distribution games and so on.